 If you feel unable to move forward, it can be useful to get some external help, either in the form of relationship counselling, or individual therapy.
 Talk to your GP or ask at your local children’s centre to find out what support is available locally.
 When your emotions are still very raw, it can be difficult to see past them to the next step.
 Your goal should be get to a stage where you’re able to be the best parent you can be.

 The first three years of your child’s life are a crucial stage of their emotional development.
-If you are sharing custody with your ex, be aware that overnight stays in two separate homes can impede your child’s emotional development.
-While you might both want to have the child living with you, you may have to set aside your own wants for your child’s needs.
-Don’t focus on fairness between you and your ex – focus on providing continuity and consistency for your child.
+If you are sharing care with your ex, it's important to aim for a flexible and sensitive parenting style that puts your child's needs at the centre of all decision making.
+While you might both want to have the child living with you, you may have to set your own wants aside.
+Rather than thinking about what’s fair for you and your ex, try to focus on providing continuity and consistency for your child.

 To achieve this, you’re going to have to cooperate with each other and maintain a positive co-parenting relationship.
 Put your differences aside, and make sure that your child has access to the warmth and care of both parents, even if you no longer want to be with each other .